goober99/Meridian/README.markdown

     NOTE: [Racket PPA](https://launchpad.net/~plt/+archive/racket) available for Ubuntu users.

-2. Open a terminal from the directory where you downloaded meridian.scm and type:
+2. Open a terminal from the directory **meridian.scm** is in and type:

     <code>> racket meridian.scm</code>